RPD machine gun: Sights

 The RPD is equipped with a set of open-type iron sights.
 These consist of a front post and a notched rear sight mounted on a tangent.
-Both the front and rear sights on the RPD are adjustable for windage and elevation.
+Both the front and rear sights of the RPD are adjustable for windage and elevation.
 The front sight is adjusted up or down for elevation using a tool included in the issued cleaning kit.
 To adjust the front sight for windage, the smaller of the two wrenches on the multi-tool included in the issued cleaning kit is used to loosen the retaining bolt on the front sight clamp.
 The front sight can then be adjusted left or right for the correct windage, after which the retaining bolt is reinstalled to lock the sight into place.
 The rear sight is adjusted for elevation using a slider.

 The rear sight is marked in 100 meter increments from 100 to 1,000 meters.
 The rear sight is adjusted for windage using a knob on the left side of the rear sight.
 Because the front sight of the RPD must be partially disassembled in order to adjust windage, in practice the front sight would have been zeroed for windage and then locked in place.
 Adjustment for windage in the field would have been accomplished using the knob on the rear sight.

 A number of RPDs were fitted with a side rail (attached to the left side of the receiver) to accept an NSP-2 night vision sight.

 Accessories

-Standard accessories issued with the weapon include a sling, extra ammunition drums and belts (with either belt or shoulder pouches for same), oil bottle, cleaning rod (carried in a slot on the left side of the receiver), (stowed in a compartment inside the stock), and drop case.
+Standard accessories issued with the RPD include a sling, extra ammunition drums and belts (with either belt or shoulder pouches for same), oil bottle, cleaning rod (carried in a slot on the left side of the receiver), (stowed in a compartment inside the stock), and drop case.

 The cleaning kit consists of a rectangular metal clam-shell case that typically contains the following tools and spare parts: pin punch (used for disassembling the bolt), cleaning jag, multi-tool (includes screwdriver, small and large wrenches used for adjusting the front sight and gas system, respectively, and a notch for installing and removing the cleaning jag on the cleaning rod), broken case extractor, front sight adjustment tool, gas tube scraping tool, gas port reamer, spare extractor, spare extractor spring, spare firing pin.

 There are a number of spring steel "fingers" on the lid of the clam-shell case which press on the contents of the cleaning kit when closed to prevent rattling.
 One end of the clam-shell case has a notch from which the screwdriver end of the multi-tool can protrude.